Understanding the Current Dip in CRGO Steel Prices in India

 In August 2025, steel imports into India declined by approximately 31%.
 SteelOrbis

-At the same time, exports rose by about 54%, though India remains a net steel importer.
+Simultaneously, exports rose by about 54%, although India remains a net steel importer.
 SteelOrbis

 The Indian government has introduced stricter rules requiring imported input materials (slabs, billets, etc.) to comply with BIS (Bureau of Indian Standards) norms, not just the finished product.
 Argus Media

-Such rules reduce import flexibility and can delay shipments or increase cost for non-compliant imports.
+These regulations reduce import flexibility and can delay shipments or increase costs for non-compliant imports.
 Argus Media

-The monsoon period in India traditionally slows down construction activity, which in turn softens demand for steel products (flat/coil sheets, HRC, etc.).
+The monsoon period in India traditionally slows construction activity, which softens demand for steel products (flat/coil sheets, HRC, etc.).
 Policy Circle+1

-Domestic industries such as construction, infrastructure, consumer appliances—major users of transformer cores—are showing slower order inflow.
+Domestic industries such as construction, infrastructure, and consumer appliances—major users of transformer cores—are experiencing slower order inflow.
 Leads are not converting into purchases as quickly.
 Policy Circle

-Steel from China sold at discount prices has entered the Indian market, pushing down local pricing.
+Steel from China, sold at discounted prices, has entered the Indian market, pushing down local pricing.
 Reuters+2Policy Circle+2

-Indian steel mills are pressing for safeguard measures (temporary taxes or duties) to counter these imports.
+Indian steel mills are advocating for safeguard measures (temporary taxes or duties) to counter these imports.
 Reuters+2Policy Circle+2

 Falling prices for Hot Rolled Coils (HRC) and other steel inputs are squeezing margins.
-For many producers, input costs (iron ore, coal, etc.) remain high while selling prices slide.
+Input costs (iron ore, coal, etc.) remain high while selling prices slide.
 The Times of India+3Policy Circle+3Reuters+3

-Because CRGO is a specialized steel grade, the impact is magnified by added cost of production, quality testing, and import constraints.
+Since CRGO is a specialized steel grade, the impact is magnified by the added costs of production, quality testing, and import constraints.

-CRGO being a specialty steel material for transformers and electrical applications experiences the impact of the above more sharply in several ways:
+CRGO, being a specialty steel material for transformers and electrical applications, experiences the effects of the above factors more acutely:

-Reduced demand from industries that depend on stable, long-term procurement (power utilities, transformer manufacturers), which become cautious amid price volatility and policy changes.
+There is reduced demand from industries that rely on stable, long-term procurement (power utilities, transformer manufacturers).
+They become cautious amid price volatility and policy changes.

-Import delays or higher costs for CRGO inputs due to new quality control rules (BIS compliance) — non-compliant shipments may be rejected or delayed.
+Import delays or higher costs for CRGO inputs due to new quality control rules (BIS compliance) can lead to non-compliant shipments being rejected or delayed.

 Suppliers may cut prices or offer discounts to move inventory, lowering market price benchmarks for CRGO materials (coils, laminations).

-Buyers postponing purchases expecting prices to fall further, which further weakens spot demand.
+Buyers are postponing purchases, expecting prices to fall further, which weakens spot demand.

 If you are a buyer of CRGO steel (transformer manufacturer, distributor, etc.), or a seller like S M Steels, here are some practical implications and strategies: